jasonnet/halfgraph/README.md

 This uses Maven to run the unit tests so if you've not set up Maven, you will need to do that.

+## Bugs / To-Do:

+Graph Size - One should not create a graph with more than a few million vertices or edges.
+Todo: this should be formally enforced in the code.
+(post-deadline-comment)

+Thread Safety - This implementation is not thread safe. (post-deadline-comment)